iendjinn/iendjinn/systems/frontier/rebels.markdown

 ## Saboteur

+_Radicalised industrial workers bring re-purposed equipment and demolition tools to the battlefield._

 | Firepower | Mobility | Assault | Discipline | Scale | Points |
 | --------- | -------- | ------- | ---------- | ----- | ------ |
 | D6        | D6       | D6      | D6         | 1     | 24     |

 ### Unscheduled Demolition
-Active: Activate when this unit successfully completes a **fall back** reaction, the **active** unit becomes shaken.
+Active: Activate when this unit successfully completes a **fall back** reaction, the **active** unit becomes **shaken**.

-### Minefield
+### Smart Mines
 Active: As a **strategic action** place 2 markers within 10" of this unit, and at least 5" from each other and any enemy units.
-Any time an enemy unit is within 5" of a marker, that unit becomes shaken and the token is removed.
+Any time an enemy unit is within 5" of a marker, that unit becomes **shaken** and the token is removed.

 ---

 ## Conspirator

+_Utterly committed to the cause and leveraging their knowledge of the local area, conspirators are feared by occupying troops._

 | Firepower | Mobility | Assault | Discipline | Scale | Points |
 | --------- | -------- | ------- | ---------- | ----- | ------ |